Klipper3d/klipper/docs/Config_Reference.md

 ## [dual_carriage]

-Support for cartesian printers with dual carriages on a single axis.
+Support for cartesian, hybrid-corexy or hybrid-corexz printers with dual carriages on a single axis.
 The active carriage is set via the SET_DUAL_CARRIAGE extended g-code command.
 The "SET_DUAL_CARRIAGE CARRIAGE=1" command will activate the carriage defined in this section (CARRIAGE=0 will return activation to the primary carriage).
+In a hybrid-corexy or hybrid-corexz robot one can use the extra parameter HOMING for the SET_DUAL_CARRIAGE g-code command.
+"HOMING=1" will home the carriage designated by "CARRIAGE=" prior to use.
+Default is 0, no homing.
 Dual carriage support is typically combined with extra extruders - the SET_DUAL_CARRIAGE command is often called at the same time as the ACTIVATE_EXTRUDER command.
 Be sure to park the carriages during deactivation.

 See [sample-idex.cfg](../config/sample-idex.cfg) for an example configuration.